TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 the manual, a summary of its purpose and a table of contents that refers to further pages.

-The startpage should contain an anchor target :rst:`..  _start:` above its document title.
+The start page should contain an anchor target :rst:`..  _start:` above its document title.
 This way you can link to a documents start page by:

 ..  code-block:: rst

     See :ref:`TYPO3 Explained <t3coreapi:start>`.

-If your manual has more pages then this one it must contain a table of content directive called :rst:`..  toctree::`.
+If your manual has more pages then this start page it must contain a table of content directive called :rst:`..  toctree::`.
 The `toctree` on the start page defines which pages will be displayed in main navigation of the rendered manual.